 Sherrill Library is the main library of Lesley University and Episcopal Divinity School, located at 89 Brattle Street on the Brattle Campus in Cambridge, MA.
 It houses the major collections of books, journals, videos, and teaching resources, as well as study spaces, administrative offices, and the University Archives.

 Sherrill Library, built in 1965 and named for Henry Knox Sherrill, the twentieth presiding bishop of the Episcopal Church is a joint Library for Lesley University and Episcopal Divinity School.
 Sherrill Library houses over 140,000 print titles and many print journal subscriptions in addition to a growing list of electronic resources.
-The various collections in the Library are strong in all curricular areas, with an emphasis on religion, biblical studies, Episcopal Church history, education, psychology, human services, management, environmental studies and expressive arts therapies.
+The various collections in the Library are strong in all curricular areas, with an emphasis on education, expressive arts therapies, psychology, human services, management, environmental studies, religion, biblical studies, and Episcopal Church history.
 The Library is a member of the Fenway Library Consortium (FLC), a

 cooperating group of 16 libraries which allow students and faculty